2i2c-org/infrastructure/docs/topic/billing/things.md

 under `$HOME`.
 This persists across user server restarts, and is used to store code (and sometimes data).

-Because this has to persist regardless of wether the user is currently active or not, cloud providers will charge us for it regardless of wether the user is actively using it or not.
+Because this has to persist regardless of whether the user is currently active or not, cloud providers will charge us for it regardless of whether the user is actively using it or not.
 Hence, choosing what cloud products we use here becomes crucial - if we pick something that is a poor fit, storage costs can easily dwarf everything else.